Opposition to Hempt Farms redevelopment unanimous at public meeting

 But many voiced concerns over a loss of history and heritage if the land were to be developed.

-Archfield said he realizes that development is apart of life, but countered with the argument that preservation can — and should — also play a role.
+Archfield said he realizes that development is a part of life but countered with the argument that preservation can — and should — play a role.

-“There’s life in [the] ground and you wanna cover it with concrete, macadam, huh?” he asked the board.
+“There’s life in [the] ground and you want to cover it with concrete, macadam, huh?” he asked the board.
 “We voted for somebody who’s gonna represent us, somebody who has feelings, who has love for this community.”

-Supervisors said Thursday that after they were sued by HSS, they thought it best to keep the Township out of litigation citing similar past judgments by a court that didn’t go in their favor.
+Supervisors said that after they were sued by HSS, they thought it best to keep the township out of litigation, citing similar past judgments by a court that didn’t go in their favor.

 Residents, though, demanded the township fight the development even if they lose.